Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    4. CMAF track files do not support overlapping, multiple concurrently active or zero duration samples.
-In case metadata or events are concurrent, overlapping or of zero duration, such semantics MUST be defined by the scheme signaled in the URIMetasampleEntry.
+In case metadata or events are concurrent, overlapping or of zero duration, such semantics MUST be defined by the scheme signaled in the URIMetaSampleEntry.
 The timed metadata track MUST still conform to [[!MPEGCMAF]] clause 7.3.
-   5. CMAF timed metadata tracks MAY carry EventMessageBoxes as defined in [[!MPEGDASH]] clause 5.10.3.3 in the metadata samples.
+   5. CMAF timed metadata tracks MAY carry EventMessageBox'es as defined in [[!MPEGDASH]] clause 5.10.3.3 in the metadata samples.
 The best way to create such a track is based on MPEG-B part 18 as defined in ISO/IEC 23001-18.
-Some deprecated implementations may use DASHEventMessageBoxes as defined in ISO/IEC 23009-1.
-Using DASHEventMessageBoxes directly in samples may be implemented as follows:
+Some deprecated implementations may use DASHEventMessageBox'es as defined in ISO/IEC 23009-1.
+Using DASHEventMessageBox'es directly in samples may be implemented as follows:

       5a.
 In the case of 5, version 1 SHOULD be used, in case version 0 is used,